Usheninte/kup-js/projects/02-library-presentations/README.md

 ## Creating a React Component

-The syntax for creating a class-based React component is as follows:
+The syntax for creating a class-based React component is as seen below.
+Equally important is knowing how to render this to the DOM via React.
+This is shown too:

 ```js
 'use-strict';